retrowebapp/retrowebapp.github.io/how-to/install-ms-dos-6.22-on-virtualbox.md

 1. In the 'VirtualBox VMs' folder, Command-Shift-N to create a new folder
 2. Command-Shift-N -> type: 'MS-DOS-6.22-Assets' -> press the Return key
-3. Download [the .7z file](#prerequisites-and-resources) to your new 'MS-DOS-6.22-Assets' folder
+3. Download [the .7z file](#resources-and-prerequisites) to your new
+   'MS-DOS-6.22-Assets' folder
-4. Double-click the .7z file to extract the folder containing floppy-disk images
+4. Double-click the .7z file to unzip it into a new folder
 5. You should see the 'Microsoft MS-DOS 6.22 Plus Enhanced Tools (3.5)' folder
 6. Double-click that folder - you should see nine files, all dated late 2014:
    - Disk1.img (1.5 MB)